Published on: 14/03/2019

 • Water-food-energy-ecosystem nexus: This will focus on the inseparable link between water, energy, food and ecosystems which underpins sustainable economies and human well-being.

 • Water, environment and society: How water and environment contribute to society and how society can enhance its stewardship role.
-Focus will be given to the role of faith-based organisations, cultural institutions, the private sector, children and youth, as well as community-based organizations.
+Focus will be given to the role of faith-based organisations, cultural institutions, the private sector, children and youth, as well as community-based organisations.

 • Green growth: The theme will aim at exploring opportunities for achieving green growth through sustainable development and management of water and environment resources.